syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Financial-Formulas.md

 **Remarks:**

-* If rate is less than or equal to 0, or if pv or fv is less than or equal to 0, `PDURATION` returns the `#NUM!` error value.
+* If rate is less than or equal to 0, or if pv or fv is less than or equal to 0, `PDURATION` returns the `#NUM!` error.

-* If any argument is non numeric, `PDURATION` returns the `#VALUE!` error value.
+* If any argument is non-numeric, `PDURATION` returns the `#VALUE!` error.

-* The `PDURATION` function calculates the number of periods required using the following equation:

-   `PDURATION = LOG(fv / pv) / LOG(1 + rate)`
+* `PDURATION` calculates how many periods are needed for an investment to grow from its present value to the desired future value, based on the specified interest rate.

 ## COUPDAYS

-The function `COUPDAYS` returns the number of days in the coupon period that contains the settlement date.
+The `COUPDAYS` function returns the number of days in the coupon period that contains the settlement date.

 **Syntax:**